 It took James until his ninth season to claim his maiden title.
 But this victory could open the floodgates.
 It’s not just that he won, it is how he won.
-Read the rest of this entry »
+FULL POST

 Novak Djokovic and Petra Kvitova defend their titles when the 126th edition of Wimbledon begins next week, but the odds are against both of them lifting the trophies for the second year in a row.

 Such is the competitive nature of modern tennis, this feat was last achieved back in 1986 when Boris Becker and Martina Navratilova completed the double double.
-Read the rest of this entry »
+FULL POST

 Wow!
 What a tournament!
 The group phase of Euro 2012 has yielded some fantastic games.
 No 0-0 draws and a total of 60 goals in 24 matches.

 With the tournament now moving to the knockout stage, this is a good time to pick out some of the top performers so far.
 My choices are below, and let me know your thoughts about the action in Poland and Ukraine.
-Read the rest of this entry »
+FULL POST

 Even just a few months ago, it would have been sporting heresy.
 Now, it was just a throwaway comment between colleagues in the office.
 “I’m bored with Spain.”
 I nodded in agreement - it was hard to argue.